MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/makelistif-aggfunction.md

 ## Returns

 Returns a `dynamic` array of *expr* vlaues in the group for which *predicate* evaluates to `true`.
-If the input to the `summarize` operator is not sorted, the order of elements in the resulting array is undefined.
+If the input to the `summarize` operator isn't sorted, the order of elements in the resulting array is undefined.
 If the input to the `summarize` operator is sorted, the order of elements in the resulting array tracks that of the input.

 ## Example